 Halitosis Treatment in Hoffman Estates, IL

 If you suspect you are dealing with halitosis, please schedule an appointment with Dr. Patel today.
-Halitosis treatment plans will vary depending on what the underlying cause is determined to be.
+Halitosis treatment plans will vary depending on what the underlying cause is.
 There are several reasons that someone might be suffering from bad breath, including:

-- Dietary Habits – If you consume foods and beverages like garlic, onions, or coffee on a regular basis, this could be causing your bad breath.
-The diet you choose directly affects the air your exhale.
-Eating fruits or vegetables like apple slices or carrots which are known to freshen your breath can help fight off a lingering bad smell.
+Dietary Habits – If you consume foods and beverages like garlic, onions, or coffee on a regular basis, this could cause your bad breath.
+The diet you choose directly affects the air you exhale.
+Eating fruits or vegetables like apple slices or carrots, which are known to freshen your breath, helps fight off a lingering bad smell.

-- Dry Mouth – If you are not producing enough saliva throughout the day, this could be causing your halitosis.
-Saliva production keeps your mouth moist and capable of washing away residues left behind by foods and drinks.
+Dry Mouth – If you are not producing enough saliva throughout the day, this could be causing your halitosis.
+Saliva production keeps your mouth moist and can wash away residues left behind by foods and drinks.
 Dr. Patel can offer some personalized suggestions on helping you rid yourself of dry mouth.

 Halitosis can also be a symptom of other medical conditions like diabetes or kidney disease.
 If you find that maintaining a consistent oral hygiene routine is not doing the trick in keeping your breath fresh, Best Dental Spa can help you.
 Our entire team is here for you, and we will help you track down what the cause might be and treat it accordingly.